Alan-Miller/remote-vscode/README.md

     ```sh
     ssh -NR 52698:localhost:52698 YOUR_SERVER

-    # NOTE
-    # -N is an option to prevent a new session from opening (i.e., you want to connect to the server without actually going into the server to work).
+    # -N prevents a new session (i.e., you want to connect without going into the server to work).

-    # -R is an option to specify the direction of the ssh connection, starting remotely and ending on the local machine (-L would go the other direction).
+    # -R specifies direction, starting remotely and ending on local machine (opposite is -L)
     ```
 1. Open the file in VS Code.
 Run the following command:
     ```sh
     [rmate/rcode] -w -p 52698 file

-    # NOTES
-    # You will not type any brackets.
-You will choose rmate or rcode depending on what you named the command.
+    # You will not type brackets.
+You will choose the name you gave the command.

     # The '-p 52698' is optional since the port is already 52698 by default.

-    # The -w option is recommended, since it tells the server to wait for the file to be closed in VS Code and then stop the rmate/rcode process.
+    # The -w is recommended.
+It waits for the edited file to be closed, then stops the server process.
-    # As an example, if you rcode is your command, and the file you want to open is 'server/index.js', you would type 'rcode -w server/index.js'.
+    # Example: rcode -w server/index.js
     ```